Open 24/7 | Call Today

 5. Product Liability, Medicine, and...

 Imagine this scenario: You go to the doctor, complaining of some ailment.
-The doctor prescribes a drug that is supposed to help you get better.
+The doctor prescribes a medication that is intended to help you recover.
 Because your doctor is a good one, he or she informs you of a long list of side effects so that you know what risks are involved.

-Yet, after taking the drug, you begin to experience some other negative side effect that sends you to the hospital.
+Yet, after taking the drug, you begin to experience some other adverse side effect that sends you to the hospital.

 Can you sue the pharmaceutical company that manufactures the drug for failing to warn you about that side effect?